Q&A: Sir Peter Gluckman talks science, Facebook and climate change

 We need to understand how New Zealand is going to protect its biodiversity more broadly, rather than just looking at the headline species.

-So ahead for you for the 10 years?
+So what's ahead for you for the 10 years?
 Are you looking that far into the future?

 Well I hope I still can, even despite my age.